Bariatric Surgery Candidates

 - BMI 50 or higher: Super Obese

-- Have conscientiously tried to lose weight with diet and exercise, but have been unsuccessful or have experienced only short-term weight loss success.
+Lap band surgery candidates include individuals who are at least 18 years old and have conscientiously tried to lose weight with diet and exercise, but have been unsuccessful or have experienced only short-term weight loss success.
+Additional lap band surgery requirements include patients who:

-- Do not have any other disease or health problem that may be causing excess weight gain.
+- Do not have any other disease or health problems that may be causing excess weight gain.

 - Are prepared to make substantial lifestyle changes, including adjusting their eating habits.